How we handle your personal information

 We use information from credit‐reporting bodies to confirm your identity, assess applications for credit, manage our relationship with you and collect overdue payments.
 We may also use this information as part of arriving at our own internal assessment of your creditworthiness.
 We store credit‐related information with your other information.
 You can access credit‐related information we hold about you, request us to correct the information and make a complaint to us about your credit‐related information.
 See sections 8 and 9.

-Credit providers may ask credit reporting bodies to use their credit‐related information to pre‐screen you for direct marketing.
+Other rights you have: Credit providers may ask credit reporting bodies to use their credit‐related information to pre‐screen you for direct marketing.
 You can ask a credit reporting body not to do this.
-Also, if you’ve been, or have reason to believe that you’re likely to become, a victim of fraud (including identity fraud), you can ask the credit reporting body not to use or disclose the credit‐related information it holds about you.
+Also, if you have been, or have reason to believe that you’re likely to become, a victim of fraud (including identity fraud), you can ask the credit reporting body not to use or disclose the credit‐related information it holds about you.

 We keep your hard‐copy or electronic records on our premises and systems or offsite using trusted third parties.
 Our security safeguards include: